-You may need to digest some new content in the book to complete the following problems.
-We will spend some time discussing most of these concepts (but maybe not all) in class during the time you have available to work on the exam.
+For some of the following problems you will need to digest some new content in the book.
+We will spend some time discussing these concepts in class during the time you have available to work on the exam.
 However, you should not wait until I have discussed the relevant topics.
 Just dig in and get started.